Coronavirus: Immediate measures, rules, information

 - This measure will have no effect on the end of term, which will be on 24th July.

 - All tests and examinations that require presence on site are cancelled.

-- Whether oral examinations can be held, will be decided on a case by case basis.
+- The carrying out of oral examinations will be decided on a case by case basis.